 “I tried to e-mail professors pretty frequently,” she said.
 “I think that it's really important that you build a relationship with professors.
 I've been able to have Microsoft Teams meetings with some professors when completing research projects.
 And as for classmates, I normally use WhatsApp.
 Sometimes we'll create groups just to talk about assignments.
 There's another app called GroupMe which I've used, but mainly WhatsApp.”

-For advising, she will e-mail and meet for about 15 minutes on Teams with her advisor.
+For advising, she will e-mail and meet for about 15 minutes on Teams with her adviser.

-“In the past, I have shared my screen so that my advisor can help me work through websites and really help tailor my schedule for the next semester,” Barnes said.
-“I found my experience with my advisor, Hannah Morris, has been great.
+“In the past, I have shared my screen so that my adviser can help me work through websites and really help tailor my schedule for the next semester,” Barnes said.
+“I found my experience with my adviser, Hannah Morris, has been great.
 And you would think that'd be really difficult considering we are so far apart.
 But everything has been really smooth.”